United States Exploring Expedition: First part

 The Porpoise came across the French expedition of Jules Dumont d'Urville on January 30.
 However, due to a misunderstanding of each other's intentions, the Porpoise and Astrolabe were unable to communicate.
 In February 1840, some of the expedition were present at the initial signing of the Treaty of Waitangi in New Zealand.
 Some of the squadron then proceeded back to Sydney for repairs, while the rest visited the Bay of Islands, before arriving in Tonga in April.
 At Nuku'alofa they met King Josiah (Aleamotu'a), and the George (Taufa'ahau), chief of Ha'apai, before proceeding onwards to Fiji on May 4 in the Fiji Expedition of 1840.
 The Porpoise surveyed the Low Archipelago, while the Vincennes and Peacock proceeded onwards to Ovalau, where they signed a commercial treaty with Tanoa Visawaqa in Levuka.
 Edward Belcher's visited Ovalau at the same time.
 Hudson arrested Vendovi, after holding his brothers Cocanauto, Qaraniqio, and Tui Dreketi (Roko Tui Dreketi or King of Rewa Province) hostage.
 Vendovi was perceived responsible for an attack against the US sailors of the Charles Doggett on Ono Island after the sailors made a trade treaty with Vendovi for bêche-de-mer in August 1834.
 It was agreed between Vendovi and Captain Bachelor of the Charles Doggett, that a minor chief would willingly be taken hostage for the protection of the Westerners while they set up a bêche-de-mer house on shore.
 Later the minor chief feigned sickness and was allowed to return to shore.
-The next day the minor chief returned with Veidovi and some of his men and asked for medicine at the bêche-de-mer house.
-The mate, eight other men, and a boy came ashore, all except one were killed, robbed, and the house was house set on fire.
+The next day the minor chief returned with Vendovi and some of his men and asked for medicine at the bêche-de-mer house.
+The mate, eight other men, and a boy came ashore, all except one were killed, robbed, and the house was set on fire.
 One survivor swam back to the ship.
 The next day the captain through an interpreter was able to negotiate for all the bodies back except an African American crewmate whose body was eaten.
 Vendovi was detained and taken to the US, but died in captivity shortly after his arrival in New York.
 His skull was added to the expedition collections and put on display in the Patent Office building in Washington, D.C.

 The killing of lieutenant Underwood and passed midshipman Wilkes Henry during the opening of the Battle of Malolo.